-This is presenting the Niger government and security forces with great challenges and tying up funding that would be urgently needed for the country’s development.
-According to figures compiled by the UN Refugee Agency UNHCR, some 280,000 people have found refuge in the Niger; in addition, there are more than 260,000 people who are internally displaced (as at February 2022).
+This is presenting the Niger government and security forces with great challenges, and tying up funding that would be urgently needed for the country’s development.
+According to figures compiled by the UN Refugee Agency (UNHCR), some 325,000 people have found refuge in the Niger.
+In addition, there are more than 335,000 people who are internally displaced (as at end of September 2023).

 German support for refugees and migrants

-For example, schools are being built and equipped; support in the form of labour-intensive programmes is being provided for the development of basic infrastructure (health posts, markets) in order to create jobs for the local population.
+For example, schools are being built and equipped in host communities, and support in the form of labour-intensive programmes is being provided for the development of basic infrastructure (health clinics, markets), in order to create jobs for the local population.
 Other projects include vocational training, upskilling measures and job creation (including for rural workers, mechanics, tailors), help with business start-ups through seed capital, literacy campaigns, and campaigns for sex education and family planning.

 Germany is also involved in creating alternative ways to generate income along the transit routes, enabling the population to become more independent.